September 30, 2020

 - Judges will then determine the value score of the beer based on the quality and its retail price.

 - The judges will then be handed the bottle or format for them to be able to assess, in detail, the design, label, and packaging and determine how well that matches up to, or complements the quality of the beer and its price point.
 It is how the product is perceived when placed on the beer shelf among thousands of other beer.

 - The judges can discuss the beer as a whole to help allocate scores in the three judging areas however each judge will give its independent score and a weighted average will be taken at the end.

-Judging will take place on July 24, 2018, in the US.
-To be considered in the ratings all products must be with Western Wine Services Inc. by July 5, 2018.
+Judging will take place on October 25, 2020, in the US.
+To be considered in the ratings all products must be in our warehouse by September 30, 2020.